LiviuCP/LabelCalculator/Documentation/README.txt

 3. SUPPORTED OPERATING SYSTEMS

-The application has been compiled and tested on Linux (Fedora 28) and Mac OS (Catalina).
-It might also be compiled on Windows however I haven't done this so far (I only have Linux and OS X machines) so some compilation errors might be expected.
-Let me know if this happens.
+The application has been compiled and tested on Linux (OpenSUSE 15.3), Mac OS (Monterey) and Windows 10.

 4. RUNNING THE APPLICATION